HULKs/rust-getting-started/README.md

 ## Guidelines for a successful session

 - The session may take long, around 7 hours
-- We emphasize syntax and core introductary conteps, avoiding advanced features like generics.
+- We emphasize syntax and core introductory conteps, avoiding advanced features like generics.
 This allows participants to grasp the fundamentals and get started to explore Rust.
-- - Our goal is to to incrementally build understanding by extending a single file (`main.rs`).
+- Our goal is to incrementally build understanding by extending a single file (`main.rs`).
 - Tutors should only explain concepts covered in the slides.
 Explanations and guidance should align with the presented content, ensuring a coherent learning experience.
 - Tutors should engage with participants by walking around, answering questions, and providing guidance.

 ## Things to improve / TODOs

 - figure to explain concept of `Vec<Vec<PixelColor>>`

-Feedback:

-- Start:
-  - wo findet man Doku zu den Dingen auf den Folien, weitere Links hinzufügen
-  - Zusatzaufgaben für Schnelle
-  - wie printed man Dinge (dbg, format String)
-- Stop:
-  - Beispiele sollten kompilieren
-  - Pattern Matching einfaches boolean Beispiel nach oben
-  - wo soll bei dem is_red geprinted werden (in main oder in der Funktion) (Task 1 Aufgabenbeschreibung genauer machen)
-  - Block mit Structs und Enums zu lang
-- Continue:
-  - gleiche Datei immer ausgebaut
-  - Folien, Vorbereitung
-  - mit Beispielen direkt coden
-  - rumgegangen
+- more additional and optional tasks